donaldrauscher/blog/_posts/2017-10-02-shiny-on-docker.markdown

 <tr><td>6</td><td>16,785</td></tr>
 </table>

 The game is played to 10,000 points (with the lagging player getting a rebuttal opportunity).
 So there is virtually no scenario in which you would not roll 6 dice when given the opportunity!
-You can find a link to all of my work [here](https://github.com/donaldrauscher/shiny-farkle) and a link to the app deployed using this methodology [here](http://farkle.shiny.donaldrauscher.com)  Cheers!
+You can find a link to all of my work [here](https://github.com/donaldrauscher/shiny-farkle) and a link to the app deployed using this methodology [here](https://shiny-farkle-ogzacojzsg.now.sh/)  Cheers!

 Note #1: A big simplification that I make on game play is that _all dice that can be scored will be scored_.
 In reality, players have the option not to score all dice.
 For instance, if I roll three 1s, I can choose to bank one 1 and roll the 5 remaining dice, which, using our app, makes sense.
 100 in the bank and 5 remaining dice has a 352.0 expectation; 200 in the bank and 4 dice remaining has a 329.0 expectation.

 Note #2: Of course, these estimates are agnostic to the game situation.
 In reality, you're trying to maximize your probability of winning, not your expected number of points.
 If you are down by 5000 points, you're going to need to be a lot more aggressive.

+ \-\-\-

+ 02-10-2018 Update: I moved hosting of this app to [Now](https://zeit.co) for purely financial reasons.
+They provide serverless deployments for Node.js and Docker.
+They also provide 3 instances for free!